intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 As an admin, you may be required to upgrade Nauta to gain new features, implement new networking configurations, or stay up-to-date with current versions, and so on.

-## Upgrading Nauta
+## Upgrading Nauta Procedure

 To upgrade Nauta, do the following:

-1. Set the following environment variables that point to the configuration, inventory and configuration file on the Installer Machine:
+1. Set the following environment variables that point to the configuration, inventory and configuration file on the _Installer Machine:_

 * **ENV_INVENTORY (mandatory):** Inventory file location, for example: